-The City of Ann Arbor is seeking information from interested planning, design and engineering firms regarding a design process for the Center of the City Civic Center Community Commons with an emphasis on the Library Lot.
+The City of Ann Arbor is seeking information for a design process from interested planning, design and engineering firms regarding a design process for the Center of the City, which includes city-owned property on the block between 5th Avenue, William, Division, and Liberty Streets.
+Specifically, this includes Liberty Plaza, the surface of the Library Lane Parking structure and Library Lane, and Kempf House.